intararit - STOCK.ADOBE.COM

 Dave Chaplin is a veteran software developer and CEO/founder of online contracting guide ContractorCalculator.
 “Using gig workers in technology, particularly via the online platforms, can be very productive and cost-effective,” he says.

-“The quality varies so there can be false starts, but you get offers to do the work almost instantly, and work can get completed almost on demand.
-Compare that to using a regular supplier who has employees – they will need to queue your work into their schedule and it could be weeks before they can get started.”
+“The quality varies ,so there can be false starts, but you get offers to do the work almost instantly, and work can get completed almost on demand.
+Compare that to using a regular supplier which has employees – it will need to queue your work into its schedule and it could be weeks before it can get started.”

-But he says using popular platforms like Upwork or Freelancer to source tech workers isn’t suitable for every kind of project.
+But he says using popular platforms such as Upwork or Freelancer to source tech workers isn’t suitable for every kind of project.

 Losing control of standards and quality

 One of the main dangers for employers who overuse gig tech workers is losing control of standards and quality, says Chaplin.

 “You need to ensure software is built using the same standards and techniques across the organisation.
 It’s important to not lose sight of the importance of software quality, which can happen if there is a mish-mash across developments.
 This can slowly grind down an organisation’s ability to adapt and change systems over time to meet new business requirements,” he says.

 Although the platforms show you the reputation scores for anyone bidding for work, these aren’t always a sure guide to a person’s ability or suitability for a particular role, employer or project – and it can be a gamble if you choose people purely on cost.